lmammino/loige.co/content/posts/2021-06-20_how-to-send-gzipped-requests-with-boto3/index.md

 print(response)
 ```

-Note that we are using the `before-sign` event type, because we want to alter the request before the signature is applied to the request.
+Note that we are using the `before-sign` event type because we want to alter the request before the signature is applied to the request.

 If we run this code and check our debug web server we will see something like this: